Posted: JANUARY 31, 2025

 2

-Production Strategies and Workarounds: Foreign automakers scrambled to find loopholes.
-One notable example: Subaru added rear-facing seats in the bed of its BRAT model, allowing it to be classified (and taxed) as a passenger vehicle rather than a truck.
-While creative, such strategies were short-lived; regulators closed these loopholes one by one.
+Shifting strategies of foreign automakers: In order to avoid tariffs, foreign automakers tried to find loopholes.
+One example is Subaru, which introduced rear-facing seats in the bed of its BRAT model, thereby allowing it to be classified as a passenger vehicle rather than a truck.
+This loophole was short-lived, and regulators modified such classifications one by one.

 3